ology/techn.ology.net/blog/2020/12/13/enter-music-chord-progression/index.markdown

     return \@notes;

 Ok great.
 So what kind of things does this produce?
-Here is the basic output when modulated over `E D A D` in major:
+Here is the basic output when modulated over `E D A D` in major (made by the program [moduation](https://github.com/ology/Music-Chord-Progression/blob/main/eg/moduation)):

 [moduation.mp3](moduation.mp3)

-And here is one with a chord progression, bass and a single note top line:
+And here is one with a chord progression, bass and a single note top line (made by the program [progressive](https://github.com/ology/Music/blob/master/progressive):

 [progressive-01](progressive-01.mp3)